 Her Kind of Case

 Her Kind of Case A Lee Isaacs, Esq.
-Novel Jeanna Winer Her Kind of Case is a legal drama that centers on Lee Isaacs, a female defense attorney on the cusp of turning 60, who, out of curiosity, determination, and desire for a big, even impossible, professional challenge, chooses to take on a tough murder case… Continue reading Her Kind of Case
+Novel Jeanne Winer Her Kind of Case is a legal drama that centers on Lee Isaacs, a female defense attorney on the cusp of turning 60, who, out of curiosity, determination, and desire for a big, even impossible, professional challenge, chooses to take on a tough murder case… Continue reading Her Kind of Case